brendanwallace/switchbackultimate.github.io/content/tryouts2023/index.md

 two weeks before offering a number of spots on the team.

-Also consider attending our [4v4 tournament on April 30th](/4v4april30).
+If you were able to make our 4v4 tournament on April 30th thanks for coming.
-It's not officially a tryout, but we'd love to have you out and get to know you!
+We're excited to see you at our upcoming tryouts!